-This is a very valid fear and something that Dr. Brad Mozaffari and Dr. Dennis Bucko take great care to prevent.
-Read on as they share their insight on the issue.
+This is a very valid fear and something that Dr. Brad Mozaffari takes great care to prevent.
+Read on as he shares his insight on the issue.

 Nipple Sensation after Breast Surgery